LevooLabs/settings/README.md

 ### Types

 All setting values are stored as text but you can use different functions for auto typecasting.
 The first parameter is the name of the setting and the second is the value.
-With one parameter all the functions are work as a *getter* with two parameters they work as a *setter*.
+With one parameter all the functions work as a *getter* with two parameters they work as a *setter*.

 ```php
 setting_bool('vouchers_enabled', true);